kodecocodes/i10t/measurements-and-units/measurements-and-units.markdown

 `UnitLength.meters`, for example, has a converter that does nothing, because the unit is already in the base unit. `UnitLength.miles` will have a converter that knows that there are around 0.000621371 miles per meter.

+### Units and generics

 When you create a `Measurement`, you give it a value and a unit.
 That unit becomes a generic constraint on the measurement.
 Knowing that a measurement is associated with a particular `Unit` means that Swift won’t let you do things with two measurements that don’t use the same unit, and it means that you _can_ do useful things with measurements that do — like math.

 ## I want to ride my bicycle

 A triathlon is a fun event if your idea of fun is spending all day hurting.
-The annual raywenderlich.com team triathlon event is particularly fun.
-There’s a 25km bike ride, a swim of 3 nautical miles and a half marathon.
+That means the annual raywenderlich.com team triathlon event is particularly fun!

+The annual raywenderlich.com team triathalon includes:

+  * a 25km bike ride
+  * a 3 nautical mile swim
+  * a half marathon run

+Let's see how we can create some measurements representing these lengths using the new classes in Foundation.

-Open a new playground to get started.
-The bike ride and swim are pretty easy to make:
+Open a new playground and enter the following code:

 ```swift
 let cycleRide = Measurement(value: 25,